Fire salamander offspring in the archaeological project

 A fire salamander crosses the hiking trail

 Nature lovers can also support the 'Fire Salamander Ark Project'.
-So if you see a fire salamander, says the biologist, the first rule is: "Don't touch it.
-Take a photo and report it to the responsible biostation (only in NRW) or the nature conservation authority.
-My favourite method is to document the animals I find using the identification app Obsidentify.
-The finds go into the database and are then openly accessible."
-So if a walker finds an animal on the Scharpenacken and records it, the researchers can later see if there are any more finds and then document the results for the project.
+So, if you see a fire salamander, the biologist says, the first rule is: “Don’t touch it.
+Take a photo and report it to the responsible biostation (only in North-Rhine Westphalia) or the nature conservation authority.
+My favourite method is to document the animals I find using the identification app ObsIdentify.
+The finds go into the database and are then openly accessible.”
+So, if a walker finds an animal on the Scharpenacken and records it, the researchers can later see if there are any more finds and then document the results for the project.

 Support the project via the donation page: